martinlyngerasmussen/auto_regressor/README.md

 3) Provide a summary of how the different models that have been fitted perform out-of-sample for the given time period.
 This should provide a quick and easily digestible overview of the models across the different time periods: significant (lags of) variables, summary stats (out of sample: R2, RMSE, etc)
 4) Make the insights actionable: model averaging for optimal prediction.
 Automatically predict and/or show model-implied value for the latest available data point.

-To do list and thoughts:
-- Work on #3-4
-- Add VAR functionality to #1.
-Add test to determine whether VAR should be used.
-- Use heteroskedasticity and autocorrelation consistent standard errors for model selection in #1
-- Turn into a package
-- Update tests